-3 February 2020 - For professionals involved in dredging-related activities for water infrastructure development, CEDA and IADC launch the Dredging for Sustainable Infrastructure Course on 23-24 June 2020 in Hotel Van der Valk Den Haag in Nootdorp, near to The Hague (NL).
+3 February 2020 - For professionals involved in dredging-related activities for water infrastructure development, CEDA and IADC launch the Dredging for Sustainable Infrastructure Course on 1-2 December 2020 in Hotel Van der Valk Den Haag in The Hague (NL).
 The course is based on the association’s flagship guidebook with the same title.

 Are you a professional involved in dredging related activities for water infrastructure development and working in government, port authorities, consultancy firms, dredging companies, NGOs, suppliers or ship-builders?
 Is your ambition to achieve sustainable and resilient water infrastructure or dredging projects that contribute to the UN Sustainable Development Goals?
 If the answer to either of these questions is “yes” then do not miss the opportunity to join this course.
 Whether you are an ecologist, engineer, scientist, regulator or financier, valuable knowledge that can be put into practice right away awaits every participant.